pra1rie/nerolang/README.md

 The most annoying ones i can remember from the top of my head are:
 * It's too goddamn slow (i implemented it using the same method as the original version, by tokenizing the input text and executing it token by token, which is pretty dumb).
 * Memory management is too naive (there is no GC, and the way i handle it is so bizarre, it's almost a ref counter, but not really. i honestly don't even know what that's supposed to be).
-* Modifying dicts/lists passed functions doesn't work properly because the interpreter always copies the values and NEVER passes by reference.
+* Modifying dicts/lists passed to functions doesn't work properly because the interpreter always copies the values and NEVER passes by reference.